proxpero/proxpero.github.io/_posts/2017-2-14-an-implementation-of-md5.md

 ---
-title: An Implementaion of the MD5 Hash Algorithm
+title: An Implementation of the MD5 Hash Algorithm
 summary: "I present a small, zero-dependency extension that computes the md5 hash function and does nothing else."
 tags: Swift md5
 ---